BorisTheBrave/sylves/docs/articles/concepts/dual.md

 In Sylves terminology, we say each cell has its own set of corners, but these corners all correspond to a single vertex.
 Because vertices correspond to cells in the dual grid, they're more commonly called dual cells.

-The dual grid api lets you find a unique cell value each vertex.
+The dual grid api lets you find a unique cell value for each vertex.
 You'll get the same value regardless of which corner you queried it about.

 ```csharp
 IDualMapping dualMapping = squareGrid.GetDual();